 Summing up the dilemma facing the state, Kirst said in an interview, “We haven’t figured all of this out yet.
 It’s very complex.”

-Filed under: Common Core standards, English learners, No Child Left Behind, Reporting & Analysis, Special Needs, Standardized tests, State Board of Education, STEM, Tests & Assessments · Tags: Jerry Brown, Michael Kirst, Paul Hefner, Tom Torlakson
+Filed under: Common Core, English learners, No Child Left Behind, Reporting & Analysis, Special Needs, Standardized tests, State Board of Education, STEM, Tests & Assessments · Tags: Jerry Brown, Michael Kirst, Paul Hefner, Tom Torlakson